Date: 30 September 2022

 - Where can I find reliable information about the current health situation in Germany?

 Please refer to the websites of public authorities that offer quality-assessed information, e.g. Federal Ministry of Health, State health ministries, Robert Koch-Institut, Federal Centre for Health Education.
-More information about the situation in Hamburg you will find here.
-(Source: Robert Koch-Institut).
+If necessary, the responsible local public health department will publish more information about the situation (Source: Robert Koch-Institut).

 Other sources in English: Federal Foreign Office, International Air Transport Association, deutschland.de, European Commission, United Nations, Federal Ministry of the Interior, Building and Community